lanstonchu/Citation-Graph-Java/README.md

 2. Select papers from your references management software (e.g. Mendeley) and export to .bib file.
 3. Locate your JavaFX lib path, e.g. `C:\Program Files\Java\javafx-sdk-11.0.2\lib` in Windows 10
 4. In your command windows (e.g. `cmd`), execute `java --module-path "C:\Program Files\Java\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml -jar executable.jar` to run `executable.jar`.
-5. If you modified the source code and would like to generate a new jar file, go inside `/bin` and run `jar -cfm executable.jar manifest.txt .`
+5. If you modified the source code and would like to generate a new jar file, go to the project director and run `jar -cfm executable.jar manifest.txt -C ./bin .`
 ---------------------------

 **Trouble shooting:**